 Broad spectrum CBD is a manufactured alternative to full spectrum CBD.
 During the manufacturing process, the plant components are isolated and reintroduced in specific ratios.
 This allows THC (the psychoactive component) to be completely removed from the product.

 CBD isolate is pure CBD that has been isolated from other parts of the hemp plant.
 It may be sold as a powder or mixed with a base oil like MCT oil.
 CBD isolate contains no other cannabinoids (including THC) or compounds that occur naturally in the hemp plant.

 Are Hemp and CBD Safe for Pets?

 Since hempseed oil and hemp-derived CBD are non-psychoactive, they can be safely given to pets.
 According to the American Kennel Club (AKC), "while there’s no scientific data on the side effects of CBD usage for dogs, there are potential side effects based on how CBD affects humans."
-Potential side effects of CBD usage for pets include temporary drowsiness and increased thirst.
-Compared to many prescription medications, these side effects are very mild.
+Potential side effects of CBD usage for pets include temporary drowsiness and increased thirst...
 For this reason, CBD is considered perfectly safe as long as you follow the dosage instructions and your veterinarian’s recommendations.

 What Are the Benefits of Hemp and CBD for Pets?

 Hempseed oil is a healthy dietary supplement that can be added to your pet's food.
-The essential fatty acids and other nutrients in the oil provide a number of important health benefits.
-These include skin and coat health, immune system support, and joint support.
-Hemp-derived CBD products can help treat a wide variety of chronic and acute conditions in pets.
+The fatty acids and other nutrients in the oil provide a number of important health benefits.
+These include skin and coat support, immune system support, and joint support.
+Hemp-derived CBD products can help support a wide variety of issues in pets.
 Here are a few of the benefits of CBD for pets:

 - Supports cell health